liammoat/k8s-deployment-strategies/strategies/canary/02-kubernetes-with-helm/README.md

 # Kubernetes with Helm

-This demonstration takes the Kubernetes manifests from the previous [demo](../01-kubernetes/) and packages them into a Helm chart.
+This demonstration takes the Kubernetes manifest files from the previous [demo](../01-kubernetes/) and packages them into a Helm chart.

 ## Steps